ZZUTK/SRNTT/README.md

-# Super-Resolution-by-Neural-Texture-Transfer
+# SRNTT: Image Super-Resolution by Neural Texture Transfer
-Tensorflow implementation of the paper [Super-Resolution by Neural Texture Transfer (SRNTT)](https://arxiv.org/pdf/1804.03360.pdf).
+Tensorflow implementation of the paper [Image Super-Resolution by Neural Texture Transfer](https://arxiv.org/pdf/1804.03360.pdf) published in CVPR 2019.
+This is a simplify version, where the reference images are used without augmentation, i.e., rotation and scaling.

 [Project Page](http://web.eecs.utk.edu/~zzhang61/project_page/SRNTT/SRNTT.html)